Campbell Emergency Dentist

 In addition to routine cleanings and dental exams, the dental services provided by Dr. Nasser Antonious include porcelain crowns and bridges, periodontal services, Invisalign clear braces, pediatric dentistry, root canal, wisdom tooth removal, geriatric dentistry, implants, and dentures.
 He also offers sedation options for patients who feel anxious or get scared of dental treatment.
 Our dental staff is trained to keep all your anxieties away; we always start the treatment with some casual talk about how you will like us to proceed.
 After all, our practice thrives upon your pleasant and positive experiences.

 For Campbell residents requesting an appointment is easier than ever, they can put in a request by filling out a form on the internet or by just calling the office number (408) 720-0900.
-Also, you can reach us anytime at our toll-free number 1-877-9 DENTAL.

 Knowing how to handle a dental emergency can mean the difference between saving or losing a tooth.

 First, try to stick the tooth back in place and hold it there while you rush to see the dentist.
 If that’s impossible, put the tooth in a container of milk (or water if milk is not available) and take it and the patient to the dentist immediately.